Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/executive-brief/essay.md

 Brazil is the strongest documented empirical center for that work.

-The public record now supports treating Brazil as the strongest documented empirical center of SignWriting use, teaching, and research, rather than only as one encouraging example among many.
+The public record supports treating Brazil as the strongest documented empirical center of SignWriting use, teaching, and research, rather than only as one encouraging example among many.

 It is also the strongest currently documented large-scale real-world context for studying signed-language literacy through SignWriting.